-Luther: The Fallen Sun release date and how to watch
+Luther: The Fallen Sun movie release date and how to watch

-(Pocket-lint) - Nearly four years after last appearing as John Luther - and 13 years after the character first graced our screens, Idris Elba is returning as the excellent but complicated detective in a film titled 'Luther: The Fallen Sun'.
+Nearly four years after last appearing as John Luther - and 13 years after the character first graced our screens, Idris Elba is returning as the excellent but complicated detective in a film titled 'Luther: The Fallen Sun'.

 This is everything you need to know about Luther: The Fallen Sun movie, including when it is due to be released, what it is expected to be about, what you should watch before and how you will be able to watch it when it does come out.